UUCC offers and encourages religious education, faith development, and truth-seeking (“growth”) for people of all ages.

 Children begin each Sunday in worship with their family for the first fifteen minutes, then leave for class.
 Children also attend a multigenerational congregational worship several times per year.
 Once a month, children gather for a child-friendly worship service in our children’s chapel.

 Adolescence is when many people begin to question and sometimes challenge their elders’ beliefs, while articulating and affirming their own spirituality and ethics.
 As Unitarian Universalists, we believe that this questioning and creative time is a sacred one that deserves our best attention, support, and celebration.

 We provide young people with a place to share their true selves with peers who value their uniqueness and accept them as they are.

-Our middle and high school groups meet, generally, from 5-7pm on Sundays.
+Our middle and high school groups meet, generally, on Sunday afternoon and evenings.
 However, each class and group has an individual calendar that has its own schedule.
-Contact your youth’s teacher or the youth director to receive a calendar.
+Contact your youth’s teacher to receive a calendar.

 UUCC’s Adult Religious Education classes bring people together as seekers and teachers in a community of learning, and provide small groups which foster individual growth and build our social community.

 We view learning as an active, participatory process: we encourage you to bring your whole self to these gatherings; your questions, your reverence, your irreverence, your creative self-expression, your humor, and your ability to deeply listen to the perspectives of others.
 Be prepared for creative interaction and lively discussion.

 We strive to create courses which are relevant to the issues in our world, connected to Unitarian Universalist principles and values, and which will gently stretch each participant toward spiritual, moral, ethical, and religious growth.